posifo1/SRM-Module-Activities/README.md

 ---

 ## Unit 3: Introduction to Threat Modelling and Management

-### Module Title
-Introduction to Threat Modelling and Management

 ### Learning Outcomes
 - Understand the concept and importance of threat modelling.